NCAR/PyReshaper/README.rst

 where X will be 6 or 7 (or other) depending on the version of Python that you are using to install the package.

-To use the PyReshaper scripts (namely, 'slice2series'), you must add the script binary directory to your PATH.
+To use the PyReshaper scripts (e.g., 'slice2series'), you must add the script binary directory to your PATH.
 Depending on the PREFIX used during installation, this path will be::